osic/benchmarking_live-migration/benchmarker_results/lvm_testing_summary.md

     Disk: 12x 600GB 15K SAS - RAID10
     NICS: 2x Intel X710 Dual Port 10 GbE

-More than that, a monitoring stack based on the TICK stack with  influx is deployed on both clouds so that we can follow in real time, metrics effected by the live migration.
+More than that, a monitoring stack based on the TIGK stack with influx is deployed on both clouds so that we can follow in real time, metrics effected by the live migration.

 Testing methodology
 ---------------------